vyku/is210_lesson_02/README.rst

     Much of what you see in this file may be new and that's intended.
-A critical skill for programmers of all aptitudes is the ability to investigate complex codebases and identify a particular feature or fix that is already within the scope of your current skillset.
-Many codebases are so large it is literally impossible for any one person to have a complete understanding of the system and in such situations, it is important to have the confidence and experience necessary to successfully skim through the
+A critical skill for programmers of all aptitudes is the ability to investigate complex codebases and identify a particular feature or fix that is already within the scope of your current skill set.
+Many code bases are so large it is literally impossible for any one person to have a complete understanding of the system and in such situations, it is important to have the confidence and experience necessary to successfully skim through the